 At the top of our main class add this:

-There is another method has_ad_position.
-This method will check our attribute $ads for the provided position and return true or false.
+.
 We have defined this method because we will have two positions for ads: top and bottom.

-We will store our ads in the attribute $ads based on their positions.
+based on their positions.
 So the actual array will have to look something like this:

 New Dependencies

 For our new functionality we will have to create new files.
 We will just create them for now and populate through this article.
-In the folder simple_wp_ads/inc create two new files:
+In the folder simple_wp_ads/inc

-• swa-functions.php
+- swa-functions.php

-• swa-front.php
+- swa-front.php

-We have to add those dependencies in our method load_dependencies:
+We have to add those dependencies in our method load_dependencies

-If you copied the code, you may have notices that we removed the two add_action hooks.
-We will still use them, but in another method.
+If you copied the code, you may have notices that we removed the two add_action

 Running Simple WordPress Advertising Plugin

-I have called this new method run becuase everything needed for our plugin will be called here.
+becuase everything needed for our plugin will be called here.
 This method will be used for every possible hook we will have to use.

 The first action hook is the one we have defined in the previous article.
-This hook was placed in our file inc/swa-cpt.php, so please open that file and remove the hook at the bottom.
+This hook was placed in our file inc/swa-cpt.php

-The next hook is swa_ad_ended and this hook will call the function with the same name.
+and this hook will call the function with the same name.
 This hook is our own hook which we will define in our scheduling part.
-Inside is_admin we are adding the action hooks which we have previously removed from the load_dependencies.
-We are also hooking our new function swa_save_ad to the action save_post.
+Inside is_admin

 This function will do the scheduling part.
 When we are not in the admin area, we will:

-• add our inline style using wp_head hook
+- add our inline style using

-• add new body classes based on our ads
+hook - add new body classes based on our ads

-We have used the init hook twice but the important difference is the priority.
-With priority we have defined that we will first get the ads from the cache or database (priority: 20) and only after that we will define our body classes (priority: 30).
+hook twice but the important difference is the priority.
+With priority we have defined that we will first get the ads from the cache or database (priority: 20

-We had to do that because we need to be sure we have our attribute $ads populated before we begin adding new body classes which are based on our ads.
+We had to do that because we need to be sure we have our attribute $ads

 All the functions added to the mentioned hooks will be defined in our new files.